Gunman opens fire on Brooklyn subway; at least 10 shot - NewsBreak

 Gunman opens fire on Brooklyn subway; at least 10 shot

-NEW YORK (AP) — A gunman in a construction vest donned a gas mask, set off a smoke canister on a rush-hour subway train and shot at least 10 people Tuesday morning, authorities said.
-The shooter was at large after leaving wounded commuters bleeding on a Brooklyn platform while others ran screaming.
+NEW YORK — A gunman in a gas mask and a construction vest set off a smoke canister on a rush-hour subway train in Brooklyn and shot at least 10 people Tuesday, authorities said.
+Police were scouring the city for the shooter and a U-Haul truck with Arizona license plates.

+A scene of horror unfolded as frightened commuters ran from the train as other limped out of it.
+At least one collapsed on the platform.

 The attack unnerved a city on guard about a rise in gun violence and the ever-present threat of terrorism.
 It left some New Yorkers jittery about riding the nation’s busiest subway system and prompted officials to increase policing at transportation hubs from Philadelphia to Connecticut.